pauldmccarthy/win-pytreat/advanced_topics/modules_and_packages.md

 Instead, it is better to give modules a name when you import them.
-While this requires you to type more code, the benefits of doing this far outweighs the hassle of typing a few extra characters - it becomes much easier to read and trace through code when the functions you use are accessed through a namespace for each module:
+While this requires you to type more code, the benefits of doing this far outweigh the hassle of typing a few extra characters - it becomes much easier to read and trace through code when the functions you use are accessed through a namespace for each module: